rowan-walshe/i3blocks-hue-status/README.md

 	* You should then have the following
 		* ~/.config/i3/Light-Control/app
 		* ~/.config/i3/Light-Control/electron-hue-color-picker-linux-x64
-	* You can put the app executable wherever, but the electron app must currently be in this directory path
+	* You can put the app executable wherever you want, just update your i3blocks config
-	* If you want to change the elctron app path, download the source code, install the node dependencies and change HUE_APP_LOCATION in app.js
+	* If you change the location of the electron-hue-color-picker, add the new location as an argument in your i3blocks.conf.
+E.g.
+		* `command=/home/rowan/.config/i3/Light-Control/app ~/.config/i3/electron-hue-color-picker`
 2. Add the require lines to i3blocks.conf and your i3 config

 ### Thinks to note with this version